 4. Volume Limiting Technology

 Volume limited headphones are a great idea for kids.
-Most headphones for kids have a built-in volume limiter of 85 db (decibels).
-This is a very helpful kid-friendly feature, since many young children will have a tendency to turn volume up to unsafe levels.
-They can still use volume controls normally on a phone, PC or other device, but the headphones will never produce a volume that’s higher than the volume limit.
+Most headphones for children have a built-in volume limiter of 85 db (decibels).
+This is a very helpful kid-friendly feature since many young children will have a tendency to turn volume up to unsafe levels.
+They can still use volume controls normally on a phone, PC, or other devices, but the safe headphones for kids will never produce a volume that’s higher than the volume limit.

 5. Good Overall Sound Quality

-Need Headphones For Primary School Kids?
+Need Headphones For Primary School Use?
 Shop At TechXpress Today!

 At TechXpress, we’re the #1 wholesale headphones supplier in Australia.
 If you need to order a lot of headphones for primary school kids in your school, we’re here to help.
 We work with hundreds of public and private schools all throughout every Australian state and territory.
 Visit our store and shop now, or contact us online if you have any other questions.